Paying for Rehab in Australia

 Aboriginal and Torres Strait Islander Rehab in Australia

 The Australian government has found through surveys and studies that alcohol and drug dependency disproportionately affects and harms the Aboriginal and Torres Strait Islander communities.
-Substance use-related harm may not only affect a person’s social and emotional wellbeing, but also weaken connections to the family and community.
-The range of harms can include mental health problems, violence, incarceration, blood-borne virus spread, and domestic breakdown.
+Substance use-related harm may not only affect a person’s social and emotional wellbeing, it also weakens connections to the family and community.
+The kind of harms can include mental health problems, violence, incarceration, blood-borne virus spread, and domestic breakdown.
 In order to address harmful substance use among Aboriginal and Torres Strait Islander people, it is important to see community well-being as an essential part of healing the individual.

 Aboriginal health means not just the physical wellbeing of an individual but refers to the social, emotional and cultural wellbeing of the whole community in which each individual is able to achieve their full potential as a human being, thereby bringing about the total wellbeing of their community.
 It is a whole-of-life view and includes the cyclical concept of life–death–life… Health care services should strive to achieve the state where every individual is able to achieve their full potential as a human being and thus bring about the total wellbeing of their community